ahgraber/homelab-gitops-k3s/kubernetes/apps/rook-ceph/README.md

 # Rook-ceph

-_Rook_ is an open source cloud-native storage orchestrator, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.
+_Rook_ is an open source cloud-native storage orchestrator, providing the platform, framework, and support for running ceph on kubernetes.

-_Ceph_ is a highly scalable distributed storage solution, delivering object, block, and file storage in one unified system.
+_Ceph_ is a highly scalable distributed storage solution, providing object, block,and file storage.

 ## Requirements